"So beautiful to watch": Dr Zipho grateful to 'Sunday S*xy Love' for her gift

 Tumi Morake tells viewers to grow up

-In a related Briefly News report, the show was previously slammed for profiling couples who are no longer romantically connected, like The Real Housewives of Durban star Nonku Williams and former fiancé RD.
+In a related Briefly News report, the show was previously slammed for profiling couples who are no longer romantically connected, like The Real Housewives of Durban star Nonku Williams and her former fiancé, RD.

-Morake clapped back at the negative comments saying they should grow up because relationships may end, but that doesn't invalidate the experiences shared between the couple.
+Morake clapped back at the negative comments, saying people should grow up because relationships may end, but that doesn't invalidate the experiences shared between the couple.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ click on “Recommended for you” and enjoy!